return;

 What actually IS the compiler?
 What is a program?

-A CPU instruction is just a couple bytes of data (see 'What is data?' below).
-When you load that byte into the CPU (your operating system does the loading), the CPU does something based on what the instruction says, like multiplying 2 numbers together, or moving to another position and reading the instructions from there.
-A "program", also known as an "application" or "app", is any file that has a bunch valid CPU instructions in it.
+A CPU instruction is a couple bytes of data (see 'What is data?' below).
+When you load those bytes into the CPU (your operating system does the loading), the CPU does something based on what the instruction says, like multiplying 2 numbers together, or moving to another position and reading the instructions from there.

 What is data?